rovaughn/platform-docs/platform/manual/tutorial/custom-api.rst

 You can add more code to the above nodejs-express app to build a proper UI and then simply commit and ``git push`` to redeploy.

-.. admonition:: Behind The Scenes
+.. admonition:: Behind the scenes

-   The Hasura platform basically builds a ``docker`` image from the latest git changes pushed by you, and deploys the corresponding ``kubernetes`` microservice, deployment underneath.
+   The Hasura platform basically builds a ``docker`` image from the latest git changes pushed by you, and deploys the corresponding ``kubernetes`` microservice underneath.

 Docker: Adding a custom database browser (adminer)